 In most African countries, there is strong pressure to simultaneously increase access and improve quality in a context where resources are lacking and where there are still problems of corruption (Tlali, Mukurunge, and Bhila, 2019).
 In response to historical conditions, the majority of public HEIs in Africa have enrolled students beyond their capacity, which has resulted in overcrowding and negative consequences for educational quality.
-Increased enrolment has allowed access to HE, but the important issue of ensuring equity in students' academic success has received limited attention

-(Tlali, Mukurunge and Bhila, 2019).
+Increased enrolment has allowed access to HE, but the important issue of ensuring equity in students' academic success has received limited attention (Tlali, Mukurunge and Bhila, 2019).
 A study by the Harvard University Anderson Research Group (HUARP, 2006), based on country studies and a survey of African graduate students, estimated that, on average, only about 50 per cent of enrolled students in sub-Saharan Africa graduate.

 There are several reasons for the high dropout and low graduation rates.
 Firstly, students, especially those from rural areas and lowquality secondary schools, are under-prepared academically.
 As enrolment increases, students from a wider range of socioeconomic backgrounds and with different educational abilities are admitted into HE.
 This shows the importance of and the need for investment in quality primary and secondary education, which is necessary for learning throughout life.
 Secondly, many students from low socio-economic backgrounds, having enrolled in a programme, may find the tuition fees and living expenses unaffordable, especially if they do not receive any grants or scholarships.
 Thirdly, the frequent closure of campuses due to student protests has resulted in the loss of a semester or even an entire academic year, leading to students' disinterest.

 The other issue related to HE is financing.
 Policy decisions relating to tuition fees affect both the cost of tertiary education for students and the resources available to tertiary institutions.
-Cost-sharing between public and private funding takes a number of forms - from no tuition fees, such as in Norway, to fees that may exceed the average annual family income, such as in competitive universities in the USA.
+Cost-sharing between public and private funding takes a number of forms in the USA.
 Many countries try to set the tuition fees of public HEIs relatively low or free to assure equity.
-However, in cases where the socio-economic status (SES) of students in public HEIs is skewed to those of higher SES, HE may function regressively.
+However, in cases when the socio-economic status (SES) of students in public HEIs is skewed to those of higher SES, HE may function regressively.
 In many East Asian countries, such as Japan, public HE has limited enrolment capacity, partly because governments are trying to maintain education and research quality among public HE institutions.